 Improving financial well-being can best be achieved by exploring ones total financial health, not simply by addressing one area of debt.
 The Investing in Leaders granting opportunity extends beyond the $5000 education debt reduction grant and seeks to empower you by investing in you, connecting you to the knowledge, skills, and resources you need to explore, set, and achieve goals for financial health.

-Therefore, once you are approved for the Investing in Leaders resourcing grant, this grant will include your participation in the exploration of your financial health and well-being on a deeper level by:
+Therefore, once you are approved for the Investing in Leaders Resource Grant, acceptance will include your participation in the exploration of your financial health and well-being on a deeper level by:

 - Participating in a confidential conversation to review the results of the assessment with the program director, Diane Owen.

-- Naming one or two goals that could improve financial well-being.
+- Naming 2-3 goals that could improve financial well-being.

 - Connecting with suggested resources that could help assist you with achieving your goals.